The major works of Charles Darwin

 ![]() |

-Emma Darwin's Diaries (1824-1896) Introduction There are sixty diaries covering the years 1824, 1833-4, 1839-45 and 1848-96.
-Emma recorded many events such as visits and visitors, dinners and the health of her family including her husband.
-These were transcribed and published here for the first time.
+Emma Darwin's Diaries (1824-1896) Introduction There are sixty diaries covering the years most of her life.
+Emma recorded many events such as visits and visitors, dinners and the health of her family, including her husband Darwin.
+These were transcribed and published here for the first time. |

 ![]() |

-See also: Illustrations on Darwin Online.
+See also: Illustrations in Darwin Online.

 For a comprehensive list of the materials available on this website see Publications and Manuscripts or Advanced search.